ruzpuz/LongPress/README.md

 ## Disadvantages

-While active this directive tries to prevent context menu from opening.
+While active this library will try to prevent context menu (important feature of mobile browsers) from opening.
-That means that text inside directive might not be easily selectable on mobile browsers.
-It is a bad idea to put this directive on huge content.
+That means that text inside the tag might not be easily selectable on mobile browsers.
+It is a bad idea to use this librarty on huge content.